elyrodso/main-website/privacy-policy.markdown

 <!-- Rewritted the cookie policy in the privacy policy directly -->
 ### User Cookies Management

-Our systems will use cookies to save user preferences, themes, language settings, login information and mouse movement tracking.
+Our systems will use cookies to save user preferences, themes, language settings and/or login information.
 You will have the right to reject cookies data submissions to our third-party vendors.
 All cookies created for our services may be deleted by users at any time.

+As mentioned before, our ad provider will create custom cookies for the best ad suggestion on our services.
+You can refuse these cookies by declining our data submission consent pop-up, or by modifying and customizing your date, as stated in the Google AdSense [Help Center](https://support.google.com/adsense/answer/1348695).

 ### General Data Protection Regulation (GDPR)